bomberjam-2019/bomberjam-starters/javascript/README.md

 ## Setup
 You do not need Python to run this starter.
 If you have errors that seem related to python, ignore them.
-You will need to install NodeJS v12 and npm to complete the exercises.
+You will need to install NodeJS v12 and npm
 - If you already have node installed, check the version with ``node -v``
 - If it's not 12.x, you need to update

-NodeJS and npm are usually bundled together.
-You can download NodeJS from their [official website](https://nodejs.org/en/) or install it through [chocolatey](https://chocolatey.org/packages/nodejs).
+You can download NodeJS, which comes with npm, from their [official website](https://nodejs.org/en/) or install it through [chocolatey](https://chocolatey.org/packages/nodejs).
 ``choco install nodejs``

 Once all of this is done, run ``npm install``